-TriVantage’s Alexandrite is renowned for it’s superior ability to treat greens, blues and black.
-New laser-pumped-laser technology makes it possible to deliver that same remarkable performance ontattoos of all colors.
+Candela’s Alexandrite TriVantage laser is renowned for its superior ability to treat greens, blues and black.
+New technology makes it possible to deliver remarkable performance on tattoos of all colors.

-The addition of the 755 nm Long-Pulse mode makes it possible to treat a wide variety of pidermal and subdermal pigmented lesions safely and comfortably.
-With Alex TriVantage you effective treatments for common conditions like freckles, age spots, lentigines, Nevus of Ota and Café-au-Lait are possible.
+The addition of the 755 nm Long-Pulse mode also makes it possible to treat a wide variety of pidermal and subdermal pigmented lesions safely and comfortably.
+With Alex TriVantage you effective treatments for common conditions like freckles, age spots, lentigines, Nevus of Ota, and Café-au-Lait are possible.

 Why is the laser a safe treatment?

 The Candela laser is safer than traditional methods because of its unique ability to electively treat the tattoo or pigmented lesion.
 Thus, it will eliminate the tattoo or pigment while leaving the surrounding skin undamaged.

 What conditions are treated with the Candela laser system?